 - Poor posture which negatively affects musculoskeletal strength and flexibility

-A desk job that keeps you in a static position can lead to a number of health concerns such as:
+A desk job that keeps you in a static position can lead to several health concerns such as:

 - Pain in the back, especially lower back